Michael Ellis (British politician): Political career

-In February 2018, following the announcement that Northamptonshire County Council had brought in a "section 114" notice, putting it in special measures following a crises in its finances, Ellis was one of seven local MPs who released a statement arguing that the problems with the authority were down to mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative Government.
+In February 2018, following the announcement that Northamptonshire County Council had brought in a "section 114" notice, putting it in special measures following a crisis in its finances, Ellis was one of seven local MPs who released a statement arguing that the problems with the authority were down to mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative Government.
 They further argued that government commissioners should take over the running of the council.

 As Arts Minister in April 2019, Ellis placed an export bar on a 500-year-old drawing by Lucas van Leyden worth £11.4 million in a bid to keep the work of art in the United Kingdom.
 He also placed an export bar on a 17th-century baroque cabinet by Roman maker Giacomo Herman and a unique 18th-century harpsichord by Joseph Mahoon.

 In the 2019 general election, his majority over Sally Keeble increased to 5,507.

 In the House of Commons he has sat on the Statutory Instruments (Select and Joint Committees) and the Home Affairs Committee.
 He is a member of the Conservative Friends of Israel group, and has participated in delegations to raise concerns about an agreement relating to Iran's nuclear capabilities.

+Ellis was appointed Queen's Counsel (QC) in July 2019.

 When Suella Braverman was designated as a Minister on Leave in 2021, Ellis was appointed Attorney General and designated as also attending Cabinet.

 On 8 February 2022, Ellis was appointed Minister for the Cabinet Office in addition to his role as Paymaster General.

 Ellis supported Rishi Sunak during the July–September 2022 Conservative Party leadership election.

 On 6 September 2022, Ellis was appointed Attorney General for England and Wales and Advocate General for Northern Ireland in the Truss ministry, succeeding Suella Braverman.
 He was dismissed on 25 October 2022 by the new prime minister Rishi Sunak.

 Ellis was appointed a Knight Commander of the Order of the British Empire (KBE) in the 2023 Political Honours on 18 June for public and political service.